kwiatks/climate-change-setup-oxford/README.md

 - TWC - The Weather Company, delivers personalized, actionable insights to consumers and businesses across the globe by combining the world’s most accurate weather data with industry-leading AI, Internet of Things (IoT) and analytics technologies.
 See https://www.ibm.com/weather.
 See https://www.ibm.com/weather

 - IBM Watson Studio is a data science and machine learning platform built from the ground up for an AI-powered business.
 It helps simplify the process of experimentation to deployment, speed data exploration and model development and training, and scale data science operations across the lifecycle.
-See https://www.ibm.com/uk-en/cloud/watson-studio and  https://dataplatform.cloud.ibm.com/docs/content/wsj/getting-started/welcome-main.html?context=analytics
+Watson Studio can exist in the IBM Cloud or other provider, see https://www.ibm.com/uk-en/cloud/watson-studio and  https://dataplatform.cloud.ibm.com/docs/content/wsj/getting-started/welcome-main.html?context=analytics

 ### PAIRS